jonnyweatherly/aajonusnet/md/QNA/Q&A Of August 24, 2008.md

 none of them tear the body down and work against you.
 You don't fight your own blood unless it's been poisoned, contaminated and then it's like going after the cell because it's a cell because it's contaminated.
 Auto-immune, get rid of that.
-That is a...a...is a misnomer
+That is a misnomer.

 Q: So then why when when you take internally a steroid, a cortisone… why does that then stop the response in the skin, wherever it was having inflammation it